hakandundar34coding/system-monitoring-center/README.md

 ### Dependencies:
 * Python 3.7.3 (Programming language)
 * GTK 3.24.5-1 (GUI)
-* PyOpenGL (for FPS counting)
+* python3-opengl (for FPS counting)

 ### Status:
 <br/>Under development, not all features are coded and there are bugs to be fixed.

-Note: tested only on Pardus 19.5 (Kernel >= 4.19.0-17-amd64) both on physical and virtual machines.
+Note: tested only on Pardus 19.5/21 (Kernel >= 4.19.0-17-amd64) both on physical and virtual machines.